-France sends Equatorial Guinea's vice president to 3-year jail term for corruption
+France Sends Equatorial Guinea's Vice President to 3-year Jail Term for Corruption

 Obiang has also been ordered to pay a suspended fine of 30m euros (£27m; $35m).

-Meanwhile, NAIJ.com previously reported that Zimbabwean President Robert Mugabe was made a goodwill ambassador by the World Health Organisation (WHO) on Wednesday October 18, 2017.
+Meanwhile, Onlinenigeria.com previously reported that Zimbabwean President Robert Mugabe was made a goodwill ambassador by the World Health Organisation (WHO) on Wednesday October 18, 2017.

 The appointment was condemned by two dozen health organisations.